 More users and higher demand for BIM objects

-It’s no secret that digitisation has taken the world by storm.
-And it’s no secret either that construction is one of the least digitised industries in the world.
+It’s no secret that digitization has taken the world by storm.
+And it’s no secret either that construction is one of the least digitized industries in the world.
 But things are starting to change.
 A majority of designers use digital tools to explore new products.
-Pair this behavioural change with the general rise in BIM (+ mandates) and you have the perfect recipe for more downloads and more downloading users.
+Pair this behavioral change with the general rise in BIM (+ mandates) and you have the perfect recipe for more downloads and more downloading users.